NULGE officials killed in Taraba auto crash - Daily Trust

-At least three officials of Nigerian Union of Local Government Employees (NULGE) in Taraba State have died in a road accident.
+Three officials of the Nigerian Union of Local Government Employees (NULGE) in Taraba State have died in a road accident.

-The officials were among delegates from the state who attended the election of the national officials of the union in Abuja few days ago.
+The officials were among delegates from the state who attended the election of the union’s national officials in Abuja a few days ago.

-Daily Trust learnt that a Hummer bus conveying the delegates from Abuja had an accident at Iware village along Wukari- Jalingo road, at about 11pm Tuesday.
+Daily Trust learnt that a Hummer bus conveying the delegates from Abuja had an accident at Iware village along Wukari-Jalingo road at about 11pm on Tuesday.

-It was further gathered that four of the delegates, including the driver of the bus, died on the spot while others inside the bus sustained serious injuries.
+It was further gathered that four people, including the driver of the bus, died on the spot while other passengers sustained injuries.

-The deceased and injured persons were taken to Federal Medical Centre Jalingo.
+The deceased and those injured were taken to the Federal Medical Centre Jalingo.

-The Police Public Relations officer in Taraba, SP Usman Abdullahi, said the report before the command showed that three persons including a woman died in the incident.
+The police public relations officer in Taraba, SP Usman Abdullahi, said the report before the command showed that three people including a woman died in the incident.

 Discover the latest trends on Temu!
 Shop mobile phones, fashion, beauty, home essentials & more.
 Start exploring now!